Paris in World War II: Civilian population

 The beginning of the STO, the program that required large number of young Frenchmen to work in factories for the German war industry, in exchange for the return of older and sick French prisoners of war in Germany, greatly increased the resentment of the French population against the Germans.
-Most Parisians, however, only expressed their anger and frustrations in private, while the police of Paris, under German control, received every day hundreds of anonymous denunciations by Parisians against other Parisians.
+Most Parisians, however, only expressed their anger and frustrations in private, while the police of Paris, under German control, every day, received hundreds of anonymous denunciations by Parisians against other Parisians.

 Rationing and the black market

 Line outside a Paris bakery in spring 1945.
 The liberation did not end the food shortages.